How Palliative Care Can Help With Pain and Treatment Side Effects

 Your palliative care doctor or nurse may ask you to rate your pain on a scale of 0 to 10.
 Zero means no pain.
 Ten means the pain is as bad as it can be.

-Many people who have a serious illness are concerned about becoming addicted to pain medicines.
-Addiction usually isn't an issue in people who don't have a history of substance abuse.
+Many people who have a serious illness are concerned that taking opioid pain medicines will lead to opioid use disorder.
+Moderate to severe opioid use disorder is sometimes called addiction.
+This usually isn't an issue in people who don't have a history of substance use disorder.
 If your pain or illness improves, your doctor can slowly and safely lower your dose of pain medicine until you don't need it any more.

 While taking pain medicines, you may worry about feeling tired or not thinking clearly.
 But these side effects often do not last.
 Many people who take pain medicines for a long time do not have problems thinking clearly.
 After you and your doctor find the right amount of medicine for you, you may be able to drive, work, and do other activities.

-If you are worried about side effects or about getting addicted to pain medicine, talk to your doctor.
+If you are worried about side effects or about developing a substance use disorder, talk to your doctor.
 He or she can talk to you about your concerns and about the best medicines for you.

 Your palliative care team may suggest: